Selecting Columns by Name in the Metric Builder

 - If you are using the pivot table transform to group some of the data into columns to chart, then see if there's a way you can skip using the pivot table and use the Slice option in the enhanced metric builder to break out the data as well.

 - If your column headers are based on dates that will change, then the metric will likely break when the dates change.
 You might try using the Calculated Columns transform to do something like getting the day of the week or the month name that will be more standard as a column header.

 - The selection is case-sensitive, so changing any capitalization will break the selection.

-- Don’t use quotation marks in the column headers themselves.
+- Do not use quotation marks in the column headers themselves.